 The Police have observed an increasing trend of phishing scams where scammers would impersonate bank staff and target victims through phone calls or SMSes.
-Since May 2022, at least 28 victims have fallen prey to banking-related phishing scams, with total losses amounting to at least $114,000.
+Since May 2022, at least 10 victims have fallen prey, with total losses amounting to at least $70,000.

-Victims of both variants will only discover that they had been scammed when they were notified of unauthorised transactions made from their bank accounts.
+The victims would realise that they had been scammed when they discovered unauthorised transactions made from their bank accounts.

-The Police would like to remind members of the public to follow these crime prevention measures:
+Members of the public are advised to follow these crime prevention measures:

-- Bank officers will never ask for your banking details or OTPs over the phone or by SMS;
+- Bank officers will never ask for your banking details and OTP over the phone or via SMS;

 - Always verify the authenticity of claims of problems with your bank account or cards issued by the bank with the official bank website or sources;